makersacademy/bowling-challenge/README.md

 Bowling Challenge
 =================

-Writen for a Makers Academy weekend challenge: build a ten-pin bowling scorecard using TDD.
+Written for a Makers Academy weekend challenge: build a ten-pin bowling scorecard using TDD.
+Full commit history [in this repo](https://github.com/mikjw/bowling-challenge-mw).

 ## To run the test suite